tijsvandenheuvel/p5/README.md

 The rockes try to survive by eating food.
 The faster a rocket goes, the faster it dies.
 Healthy rockets can reproduce

 To run open evolution2/index.html in a browser or click [here](https://tijsvandenheuvel.github.io/evolution2/)

+## ant simulation

+This is an attempt to simulate and behavior

+The seeking algortihm isn't implemented yet.

+To run open antsimulation/index.html in a browser or click [here](https://tijsvandenheuvel.github.io/antsimulation/)